 Sometimes, it’s the mere idea of discussing your death that troubles loved ones.
 It seems a morbid, even callous, conversation: how to handle your physical body after you’ve passed on.
 But establishing a plan can make the process easier once the time does come.
 Your family and friends will be able to focus more on saying goodbye and less on the logistics.

-Though it is certainly an uncomfortable, morose topic, it’s important to discuss your arrangement wishes early.
-This means not only addressing the fact that you want a cremation, but also what happens before and after.
-Maybe you want a funeral service before your body is cremated, or maybe you want one afterward with an urn of your ashes replacing the casket.
+Though it is an uncomfortable topic, it’s important to discuss your arrangement wishes early.
+This means not only addressing the fact that you want cremation, but also what happens before and after.
+Maybe you want a funeral service before your body is cremated, or afterward with an urn of your ashes replacing the casket.
 Keep in mind that direct cremation (without any services) can be tough on your loved ones.
 Many feel that they need a memorial service in order to properly say goodbye.
 In addition, though the scattering of ashes to you may be a peaceful, graceful way to be put to rest, it can often be traumatizing to those who do the scattering.
 This is especially true if your family was already uncomfortable with the idea of cremation.
-That doesn’t mean you have to change your plans or wishes, it just means it’s important to prepare your loved ones so they aren’t blindsided in the midst of the tragedy of losing you.
+That doesn’t mean you have to change your plans or wishes; it just means it’s important to prepare your loved ones so they aren’t blindsided in the midst of their loss.